hougesen/json2struct/README.md

 # json2struct

 json2struct is a tool that translates JSON into type definitions.
-It currently supports translating to TypeScript and Python.
+It currently supports translating to TypeScript, Python and Julia.

 The goal is for the definitions to be used as a starting point for the user, and not as a single source of truth.